I may earn income from affiliate links or partnerships in this post.

 The alternative and non-traditional markets in Strasbourg were easily some of my favorites and were where we spent most of our time exploring.
 These markets prioritize sustainability, local producers, recycling, thrifting, workshops, community support, charity, handcrafted artisnal gifts, environmental education, and cultural exchange.

 The OFF Christmas Market / OFF Marché

 The OFF Marché is tucked away in a side lot off Pl.
 Grimmeisen.
-This market feels like part of a small, welcoming community welcoming you to experience a more meaningful side of Christmas.
+As you wander the market, you’ll feel you’ve been welcomed into a community sharing their warmth for a meaningful holiday season.
 The highlight here is the non-traditional Christmas tree.
-The year I was there, it was an art installation that lit as you interacted with it in different ways.
+The year I was there, it was an art installation that changed colors as you interacted with it.
 There is a place for thrifting, used books, and buying cheap second hand-gifts – excellent for those on a budget and still looking to put something under the tree.
-Other than that, there was local art, vintage and upcycled furniture, and a cozy indoor space for events and socializing.
+Other than that, some memorable highlights were local art, vintage and upcycled furniture, and a cozy indoor space for events and socializing.
 Come hungry because they have plenty of bio and local food, including vegetarian Tarte Flambée and bio Vin Chaud.
 Of course, they have recycling stations throughout this market and engage in the pfand system with reusable cups.

 There are 30 exhibits and more than a hundred events.
 Many of the events are focused on educational experience so you can learn how to perform circus arts or learn a new skill.

 The OFF Market has lots of great events focused on sustainability and creativity.
 In 2019 they had:

 - Daily creative workshops for DIY gift-making – for that sustainable, homemade gift!